mobileintelin-cell/portfolio/README.md

-  # Testing Website Design
+  # MMO Intelin

-  This is a code bundle for Testing Website Design.
+  This is a code bundle for MMO Intelin.
 The original project is available at https://www.figma.com/design/wOG1JaLmfscILBwhoRotKV/Testing-Website-Design.

   ## Running the code